FcRn Affinity Column

 FcRn Affinity Column material number and pack size: Material Number Pack Size 08128057001 1 piece

-Biotinylated recombinant human FcRn are immobilized to a Streptavidin Sepharose matrix and packed into an FPLC column.
+Biotinylated recombinant human FcRn is immobilized to a Streptavidin Sepharose matrix and packed into an FPLC column ready for use.

 Laborious and time-consuming conventional methods can be replaced.